Time Bokan

 Time Bokan (タイムボカン, Taimu Bokan) is a Japanese anime series first aired on Fuji TV from October 4, 1975 to December 25, 1976 throughout Japan every Saturday at 6:30 pm, with a total of 61 thirty-minute episodes.
 It was produced by Tatsunoko Production, who later produced a number of spin-off programs as part of the "Time Bokan Series".
 An anime re-imagining titled Time Bokan 24 ran from October 1, 2016 to March 18, 2017.

 Story

 Dr. Kieta, a somewhat wacky but intelligent scientist, has finally succeeded in inventing insect-shaped time machines called "Time Bokan".
 To prove the machine's efficiency and safety, he decides to serve as the very first guinea pig for its maiden voyage.
 However, by the time his machine has returned, there's no trace of him inside.
 The only thing that it returns with is a talking parrot, along with a large gemstone called the Dynamond (ダイナモンド, Dainamondo), which is seemingly the most powerful and valuable jewel in the world.

-Now it's up to a search party, founded by Dr. Kieta's lab assistant Tanpei, to travel through time to find Dr. Kieta, but it seems that someone power hungry is looking for the "Dynamond" as well.
+Now it's up to a search party, founded by Dr Kieta's lab assistant Tanpei, to travel through time to find Dr Kieta, but it seems that someone is looking for the "Dynamond" as well.

 The story starred two vividly opposing sides, the heroes, and the villains.
 Typical plots follow this format: